bhopals/node-package-manager-usage/README.md

     For exampple, ~4.5.12, would only install if there is any patch release 12..13..etc, not even minor release.
 EXAMPLE : ~1.5.X --> Only PATCH releases would be installed.

 To install specific dependencies, simple mention the exact dependeny version without any TILDE or CARET sign.

+**package-lock.json** - We use package-lock to ensure a consistent install and compatible dependencies.
+This will ignore "^" sematic rule and will install exact version which is mentioned in package.json file.

+Difference between pacakge.json and package-lock.json:

+package-lock.json: records the exact version of each installed package which allows you to re-install them.
+Future installs will be able to build an identical dependency tree.

+package.json: records the minimum version you app needs.
+If you update the versions of a particular package, the change is not going to be reflected here.